2629 words

 Layer 3: cutover and continuous verification#

-Weekly automation is what keeps the score at 7.8 instead of drifting back to 5 over time.
+Weekly automation is what holds the score at 7.8 instead of letting it drift back to 5 over time.

 .github/workflows/scorecard.yml